Contractor (1099) vs Employee (W2) in L&I Claims

 An individual’s status as an independent contractor or an employee makes a huge difference in various legal and business aspects including tax status, having to pay social security, record keeping, benefits, insurance, third-party lawsuits, L&I claims, premiums, and assessments.

-If you are an employer or working trying to figure out proper classification for business and their purposes, this website is not for you.
-You should direct your search elsewhere, to the IRS or tax attorney.
+If you are an employer or working to figure out the proper classification for your business and its purposes, this website is not for you.
+You should direct your search elsewhere to the IRS or tax attorney.

-If you have been injured and you are looking for information about an employee vs independent contractor status and workers compensation benefits, this web page is for you.
+If you have been injured and you are looking for information about employee vs. independent contractor status and workers’ compensation benefits, this web page is for you.

 Washington State L&I Workers’ Compensation for Injured Independent Contractors vs. Employees